acruzcrespo/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+--Semantic html is what provide meaning to a web page.
+With semantic html everyone can read the code and understand what is the flow of the web page.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+--Two big differences between display: block and display:inline is that display:block yu have height, padding, width, something that with display: inline you just have to used padding.
+Another difference is that display:inline don't have vertical axis manipulation.

 3. What are the 4 areas of the box model?

+--The four areas of the box model are: padding edge, border edge, margin edge, and content edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+--Align items: center works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+-- Git is very important to be used on a team, since git allows to have several versions of the project running at the same time.
+Also, when using git you can ahve backups copies of the projects.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.